-In 2012 as compared to 2011, costs incurred under our STA-9584 program decreased by \$0.1 million, principally due to a decrease of \$0.1 million for personnel-related costs, related research supplies, operational overhead and stock compensation.
+In 2012 as compared to 2011, costs incurred under our STA-9584 program decreased by \$0.5 million, principally due to decreases of \$0.1 million for personnel-related costs, related research supplies, operational overhead and stock compensation, and \$0.4 million for external costs.
 In March 2011, we received a \$1 million grant from the DoD for the development of STA-9584 in advanced prostate cancer.
 We conducted work on this study during the one year grant period from April 2011 through March 2012.
-In 2012, we anticipate that the overall costs under our STA-9584 program will decrease following the completion of work under this grant in March 2012.